 Planning Director in consultation with the Director of Public Works based on the standards for the closest comparable use and on the particular parking demand and trip generation characteristics of the proposed use.
-9 off-street parking spaces will be located at the front of the new structure.
+A portion of the off-street parking area will be located toward the front of the building along Poplar Level Road.

-- D. All activities shall be in compliance with the Metro Noise Ordinance (LMCO Chapter 99). - E. The Board of Zoning Adjustment may set hours of operation for the institutional use in order to minimize potential negative impacts on surrounding residential properties.
+D. All activities shall be in compliance with the Metro Noise Ordinance (LMCO Chapter 99).

+E. The Board of Zoning Adjustment may set hours of operation for the institutional use in order to minimize potential negative impacts on surrounding residential properties.